Everything You Need to Know About Online Coupons

 If your particular purchase isn't eligible for the discount, some stores will help you find an eligible item by noting the parameters.
 Many, but not all, stores will at least display a message explaining if your purchase is invalid or ineligible.

-For one, be sure you're typing or pasting the coupon code correctly.
-Most codes are in caps, and some are case-sensitive, so the code might not work if you enter it in lowercase.
+Be sure you're typing or pasting the online coupon code correctly.
+Most codes are in caps, and some are case-sensitive, so they might not work if you enter them in lowercase.
 If you copy and paste the code, check that there are no blank spaces before or after that could prompt an error message.
 And if the code is email-specific, you'll need access to that email account.

 If you see a coupon listed on a store's website, check for a "details" link with fine print that can provide insight into what items are eligible for the discount and what items aren't.

 SEE ALSO: How Do I Find Amazon Coupons?